shawkyebrahim2514/Quoting-Website/README.md

 ## Features

-- User registration and authentication
+- User registration and authentication using JSON Web Tokens (JWT) for secure authentication and authorization.
-- Create, edit, and delete quotes
+- Create, edit, and delete quotes to share your thoughts and ideas.
-- View a list of quotes with their titles and content
+- View a list of quotes with their titles and content to explore the quotes shared by others.
-- Search quotes by keyword or author
-- User-friendly interface with responsive design
+- User-friendly interface with a responsive design for a seamless browsing experience across different devices.

 ## Getting Started